Welcome to:

 We expect the major project outcomes to be to:

-1. Provide in depth understanding of the management implications on key ecosystem services related to biodiversity, carbon, greenhouse gases and water.
+1. Provide in depth understanding of the management implications on key ecosystem services related to biodiversity (vegetation and birds), carbon (fluxes and stocks), greenhouse gases (methane emissons) and water (considering water storage and quality).

 2. Provide a cost benefit analysis based recommendation on the most feasible and best management regime for heather dominated blanket bogs, particularly in respect to environmental implications.